Mohammed323306/superstore-sales-excel-dashboard/README.md

 # 📊 Superstore Sales Excel Dashboard

 ## 📌 Project Overview
-This project is a professional Excel dashboard built using a Superstore sales dataset.
+This project is an Excel dashboard built using a Superstore sales dataset.
 It focuses on cleaning raw sales data, creating helper columns, building PivotTables, and designing a simple interactive dashboard to highlight sales trends and performance.

 ## Dashboard Preview
 ![Dashboard Preview](images/Dashboard.jpg)